Skip to main content

 Let's be clear (this is a disclaimer!!)

-• We don’t sell bottles of any fragrance - just .7ml decants.
+• We don’t sell full bottles of any fragrance - just .7ml decants.
 We only sell decants from the perfumes we've bought.... because we love them.

 • We don't re-sell manufacturers samples.